ElemeFE/obsolete-webpack-plugin/README.md

 ## FAQ :tea:

-Q: Does plugin support Yandex, Maxthon, UC or QQ browser?
+Q: Does this plugin support Yandex, Maxthon, UC or QQ browser?

 A: Yep.
-Plugin support those browsers based on the mainstream browser kernel, such as Chromium based browser, Mozilla based browser.
+This plugin supports those browsers based on the mainstream browser kernel, such as Chromium based browser, Mozilla based browser.
 In other words, `Chrome >= 30` will be also applied to Yandex browser, `ChromeAndroid >= 30` will be also applied to Android UC browser.

+Q: Does plugin work in IE 6?

+A: Yep.
+This plugin supports browsers that implement the full [ES3 spec](https://www-archive.mozilla.org/js/language/E262-3.pdf).
+Although the source code is ES2015+, it will be compiled and shimmed to the target environment eventually.

 <!-- ## External Links :anchor: -->